ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 For the following verification types, use the following configuration files (`.conf`) with the "general instructions" above:

 - `GridStat_2D.conf`: Grid-to-grid verification using the GridStat tool for 80-m winds and PBL height.
 - `GridStat_lower_atm.conf`: Upper-air grid-to-grid verification using the GridStat tool.
 Verification statistics are generated for T, Q, and winds every 25 hPa between 1000 and 600 hPa.
+Note that pressure levels beneath the surface are not masked.
 - `GridStat_precip_radar.conf`: Grid-to-grid verification using the GridStat tool for 1-hr precipitation totals and composite reflectivity.
 Verification uses contingency table metrics with various thresholds.
 - `GridStat_sfc.conf`: Surface grid-to-grid verification using the GridStat tool.
 Verification statistics are generated for 2-m T, 2-m Q, and 10-m winds.
 - `GridStat_ua.conf`: Upper-air grid-to-grid verification using the GridStat tool.
 Verification statistics are generated for T, Q, and winds at mandatory pressure levels between 1000 and 100 hPa.
+Note that pressure levels beneath the surface are not masked.
 - `PointStat_sfc.conf`: Surface verification using the PointStat tool.
 Verification statistics are generated for 2-m T, 2-m Q, and 10-m winds.
 Both ADPSFC and SFCSHP platforms are used.
 - `PointStat_ua.conf`: Upper-air verification using the PointStat tool.
 Verification statistics are generated for T, Q, and winds at mandatory pressure levels between 1000 and 100 hPa.
 Only the ADPUPA platforms is used.
 - `PB2NC.conf`: Converts prepBUFR files to netCDF files that can be used by MET.
 Must be done prior to running any PointStat tool.